Measuring Anomalous Couplings in H->WW* Decays at the International Linear Collider: Introduction

 \section{Introduction}

-With the recent announcement of high-energy collisions at the Large Hadron Collider (LHC), discovery of the long-awaited Higgs boson is eagerly anticipated.
+The announcement of the discovery of the Higgs boson candidate at the Large Hadron Collider (LHC), has elevated the question of its properties to the top of the list of questions in high energy physics \cite{atlas, cms}.
 The Higgs field is crucial to the Standard Model (SM), as it provides the mechanism for electroweak (EW) symmetry breaking and gives rise to the masses of both the $W^\pm$ and $Z$ gauge bosons and all charged fermions when it develops a vacuum expectation value (VEV).

-In practice, the discovery of a SM-like Higgs boson will be only the beginning of the story.
+In practice, the discovery of a SM-like Higgs boson is only the beginning of the story.
 Over the last thirty years, a number of alternative models have been proposed, notably low-energy supersymmetry and models with extra dimensions, which attempt to resolve the so-called hierarchy problem of the SM.
-Once discovered, it will be crucial to measure the properties of the Higgs particle in order to ascertain to which, if any, of the proposed models it belongs.
-Of particular importance will be the task of verifying that the Higgs boson we have discovered really is the particle responsible for EW symmetry breaking and the generation of fermion masses.
+It is crucial to measure the properties of the Higgs particle in order to ascertain to which, if any, of the proposed models it belongs.
+Of particular importance will be the task of verifying that the discovered Higgs boson candidate really is the particle responsible for EW symmetry breaking and the generation of fermion masses.

 Indeed, it is notable that one of the ``gold plated'' Higgs boson discovery channels at the LHC involves production of the Higgs particle through gluon fusion, followed by its decay into photon pairs, i.e. $gg\to H\to \gamma \gamma$.
 This channel involves loop-induced couplings in both production and decay and the discovery of such a resonance tells us very little about EW symmetry breaking!\footnote{ In fact, a scalar in a certain class of new physics models \cite{IOY}, which is nothing to do with the EW symmetry breaking, can mimic such a signal.
 It has been studied \cite{FIOY} how well the International Linear Collider distinguishes the scalar from the Higgs boson. } For this, accurate measurements of the Higgs boson couplings to the EW gauge bosons must be made.
 The LHC can be used to extract some information on the Higgs boson coupling to $Z$ bosons using the decay $H\to Z Z\to (l^+l^-) (l'^+l'^-)$ \cite{Godbole:2007cn}, since this final state can be efficiently triggered; effects of anomalous $HW^+W^-$ couplings can also be probed through their contribution to $WW$ scattering \cite{Zhang:2003it} and the gauge-boson fusion Higgs production mechanism \cite{Plehn:2001nj}.
 For a direct measurement of the $HW^+W^-$ coupling, however, the best environment is a lepton collider, such as the International Linear Collider (ILC).